locize/blog/source/_posts/product-localization.md

 ## What is product localization?

-Product localization <a href="  https://locize.com/blog/localization/" title="localization">localization</a> describes the targeted adaptation of content to the specific requirements of a new market.
+Product localization <a href="../localization/" title="localization">localization</a> describes the targeted adaptation of content to the specific requirements of a new market.

 The process includes the translation of texts, the adaptation of formats such as date, time or currency and the consideration of cultural sensitivities and regional preferences.
 In the end, it must be ensured that local, cultural and functional needs are taken into account.